schtibe/taxi.vim/README.md

 I did not write the syntax file, so thanks to whoever wrote it and contributed to it.
 To me it made sense to include this here to have a single point of vim taxi functionality.

+## Bugs

+* Sometimes the loading of the aliases take too long, then the completion won't work from the begining
+* The status buffer on the bottom does not always get closed correctly